Dtphelan1/gerrymandering-mcmc/README.md

 ## Usage
-- TEMPORARY: `cd` into the `src` directory and from there run `python script.py`
+- `python cli.py -h` for more help

-## Rough Sketch of the Project
+## Project Explained
 This project (mirroring the work of the Metric Geometry and Gerrymandering Group) explores one way of quantifying the likelihood a district is gerrymandered.
 In particular, this project looks at Markov Chain Monte Carlo simulation as a way of exploring how districts would be redistricted by using a new method of district-generation called Recombination (ReCom)

-In order, this project will:
+Several important technical detials regarding this project include:
-- Model a state as the dual-graph of the planar breakdown of precincts.
+- We model a state graphically by looking at the dual-graph of that state's precincts.
+Since this is a planar graph to begin with, we know the dual will also be planar.
+- For the scope of data created by this project, two precincts are adjacent if they are rook-adjacent; we will not be complicating matters with queen adjacency.
-- Given a graph-file (supported currently are adjlist.txt and edgelist.txt) and metadata detailing party allegiance and district, plot a distribution of what simulated redistrictings
+- Given a graph-file (supported is a custom format described in the **Data_Format** section below) build an ensemble of simulated redistrictings and plot relevant key statistics for those redistrictings
+- Some of the key statistics we will be looking at are:
+    - Efficiency Gap for a given district
+    - Number of total winning precincts voting "D"
+    - Number of total winning precincts voting "R"

 #### Terms:
 The simulation we're going for here is a basic approach outlined in some of the work by Moon Duchin and others.
 For references, see the **References** section below.
 Before starting any technical explanation, the following core terms need to be understood: